imhicihu/Bibliographical-hybrid-mobile-app/Links.md

 ### Data tables
 * [How-to: Create **accessible** data tables](https://a11yproject.com/posts/accessible-data-tables/%20https://a11yproject.com/posts/accessible-data-tables/)
-* [FixedDataTable React.js](https://www.ludofischer.com/blog/fixed-data-table-reactjs/): _leído_ Warning: FixedDataTable renders a combination of nested <div>s.
+* [FixedDataTable React.js](https://www.ludofischer.com/blog/fixed-data-table-reactjs/): _read-on_ Warning: FixedDataTable renders a combination of nested <div>s.
 If you require <table> markup for accessibility, this library is not for you.
 * [Datatable](https://react.rocks/tag/DataTable)   (disparate examples of data tables)
 * [Data tables with real data](https://uxdesign.cc/data-tables-with-real-data-5745b0434a85) usability and use case on data tables best practices
 * [react-native-data-table](https://github.com/sussol/react-native-data-table)